 Harvey had a condition called pancreatic insufficiency, which meant that his pancreas could not help in absorbing food.
 As a result he had to take daily pancreatic enzyme pills, and could only eat entirely fat free food – a real hardship for a dog who just loved exotic meals.
 But otherwise he was extremely healthy.
 It was only just over under two weeks ago that he very suddenly became sick and could not hold down his food.
 Shortly afterwards he was diagnosed with advanced stomach cancer.
 He died on Tuesday.

 Dogs can be very real friends, and can have strong personalities.
-We all miss Harvey.Explore posts in the same categories: society comment below, or link to this permanent URL from your own site.
+We all miss Harvey.society comment below, or link to this permanent URL from your own site.